karanjadavid/MLJourney/README.md

-This repo Contains my **Machine Learning** Journey.
-Each notebook contains a specific Machine learning model with clear explanation on how it works.
+This repo contains my **Machine Learning** 💻 Journey.🚶🏽‍♂️ Each notebook contains a specific Machine learning model with a clear explanation of how it works.

-1. K-Nearest Neighbors
-2. Linear Regression, Cross Validation, Regularization
+- 1. **K Nearest Neighbors** _KNN_
+     A classification Supervised Machine Learning

+- 2. **Linear Regression**
+     Introductory theory of lines of best fit
+     - R squared, Root Mean Square Error
+     - Cross Validation
+     - Regularization